leapdragon/GACD-Week3-Project/CodeBook.md

 1. Data set downloaded and unzipped into a single directory preserving the structure in the original ZIP file
 2. Current working directory in R set to this directory
+3. "plyr" and "reshape2" libraries installed and available for loading via library()

 **Output Generated**